ShadowTraffic/shadowtraffic-examples/README.md

 **Discussion**

-- Writes data to [Decodable](https://docs.shadowtraffic.io/reference/connections/decodable/) using the supplied authentication information.
-- Decodable accepts a single map of data, defined by `value`.
+This example writes events to Decodable using the supplied authentication information.
+Decodable expects a single map of data for each event, which is defined by `value` in the generator.

 ---